ccalvop/GCP-AssetInventory-Automation/README.md

 # GCP Asset Inventory Automation

-This repository explains how to export GCP Asset Inventory data into BigQuery.
+This repository explains how to export the GCP Asset Inventory data into BigQuery.

 The export can be done **manually** using `gcloud` commands in your terminal, which is part of the Google Cloud SDK.
 This SDK provides command-line tools to interact with Google Cloud services and must be installed and configured on your machine to execute the commands successfully.